replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

     ]
     ```

+1. For each available release, add logic that displays the required upgrade commands with customer-specific values.
+To upgrade, users must first run `helm registry login` to authenticate to the Replicated registry and pull your chart.
+Then, they run `helm upgrade`.

+  Complete the following steps to inject customer-specific values into the `helm registry login` and `helm upgrade` commands:

-1. Construct the `helm registry login` command and display it in your admin console:
+    1. Inject customer-specific values into the `helm registry login` command:

       **Example**:

         ```bash
-    helm registry login registry.replicated.com --username alexp@replicated.com --password LICENSE_ID
+        helm registry login registry.replicated.com --username namep@example.com --password LICENSE_ID
         ```

-    The `helm registry login` command requires the following:
+        The following describes where the values in the `helm registry login` command are available:

         * **Registry domain**: The domain for the registry where your Helm chart is pushed.
 The registry domain is either `replicated.registry.com` or a custom domain that you added.
         * **Customer email**: The customer email address is available from the `/api/v1/license/info` endpoint in the `customerEmail` field.
-    * **Customer license ID**:The customer license ID from the `/api/v1/license/info` endpoint in the `licenseID` field.
+        * **Customer license ID**: The customer license ID is available from the `/api/v1/license/info` endpoint in the `licenseID` field.

-1. Construct the `helm upgrade` command and display it in your admin console:
+    1. Inject customer-specific values into the `helm upgrade` command:

       **Example**:

         ```bash
         helm upgrade echo-server oci://registry.replicated.com/echo-server-helm/echo-server
         ```

         The upgrade command requires the following:

         * **Release name**: The Helm release notes is available from the `/api/v1/app/info` endpoint in the `currentRelease.helmReleaseName` field.
         * **Release namespace**: The Helm release namespace is available from the `/api/v1/app/info` endpoint in the `currentRelease.helmReleaseNamespace` field.
         * **Registry domain**: The domain for the registry where your Helm chart is pushed.
 The registry domain is either `replicated.registry.com` or a custom domain that you added.
         * **App slug**: The app slug is available from the `/api/v1/app/info` endpoint in the `appSlug` field.
         * **Channel slug**: The channel slug is available from the `/api/v1/app/info` endpoint in the `currentRelease.channelSlug` field.